 We are proud to use recyclable packaging material for our products, and always strive to reduce it as much as possible.
 In the family hotel, Mani Sonnenlink Boutique Resort, the first and only organic hotel in Greece, the same sustainability criteria play an important role.

 Consumers who buy and appreciate MANI products support and contribute to these developments and can experience a part of MANI’s sustainability at home.
-As part of the drive to “reduce waste-reuse-recycle”, we use easily removable labels with a special glue, so that when the delicious contents of our jars and bottles are used up, our customers can easily reuse the pretty glass containers for their homemade preserves or to store food.
+As part of the drive to “reduce waste-reuse-recycle”, we encourage our customers to reuse the glass containers for their homemade preserves or to store food.